Thoriso-Khutswane/Customer-Churn-Analysis/README.md

 The SQL database was connected to Power BI to build an interactive dashboard.

-Connected Power BI to SQL Server to extract vulnerability and asset inventory data for analysis.
+Connected Power BI to SQL Server to extract  data for analysis.
 I followed a star-schema approach to model my data improving analytical performance and scalability.

 - Star Schema Model: